NorthernMan54/homebridge-mculed/nodemcu/README.md

-# homebridge-wssensor ESP8266 LUA Code
+# homebridge-mculed ESP8266 LUA Code

 LUA programs for a nodeMCU device to read various sensors and integrate into homebridge-wssensor.
 Supports direct notification and alerting of motion events from a PIR motion sensor.